Low Testosterone Specialist in Plano & McKinney TX

 How is Low-T Diagnosed?

 The diagnosis of hypogonadism is usually done with a combination of patient history, physical exam and blood tests.
 Typically, 2 morning Testosterone levels (before 10AM) are needed to confirm the diagnosis.
 Sometimes, more hormone testing, imaging or genetic studies are used.
-Lab testing is very important as is aids the doctor in appropriate dosing and management.
+Lab testing is very important as this aids Dr. Wierschem in appropriate dosing and management.

-There are several good options for the treatment of Testosterone deficiency.
+There are several good options available to men near Dallas, Plano, and McKinney for the treatment of Testosterone deficiency.
 If indicated, Dr. Wierschem always recommends weight loss, treatment of sleep apnea, exercise and stress management in addition to Testosterone Replacement Therapy (TRT).
-Treatment options include:
+Low-T treatment options include:

 - Medication – Studies have shown that over the counter (OTC) Testosterone supplements are ineffective in the treatment of hypogonadism.
 Even DHEA, a natural hormone made by the body that converts into testosterone, has shown little effect on testosterone levels when taken in pill form.
 Oral testosterone is not used as it can create problems with your liver.